 Your private tutor should be able to help you with simplifying the piece.

-Has your search for piano lessons London yielded satisfactory results?
+Has your search for piano lessons Brisbane yielded satisfactory results?
 Why not check out Superprof's piano teachers, now!

 How Can You Simplify a Piano Piece?